StarPlayrX/bigmac/README.md

  * If you cannot disable SIP, do this from a Recovery Disk or Create install media disk.

-## Monterey Beta 2 support is experimental
+## Monterey Beta 2 is Experimental
 * This is what we know so far:
   * Legacy WiFi cards will not work.
 Upgraded ot 802.11ac/BT4LE Cards
   * Apple's own USB 2.0 Magic 2 devices need to be hooked up to a USB Switch or Hub.
 First time we had to do this.